WrightonLabCSU/CAMPER/README.md

 If at any time you forget these arguments, remember that running any script with the `--help` flag will provide more information.
 Also note that if you do not specify one or more arguments, the default data will be used.

 ## 3. I just want to run your BLAST and HMM searches on my own!
 We get that sometimes this is all you want to do!
 This is the simplest way to use our annotations.
-See the above [CAMPER Data](https://github.com/WrightonLabCSU/CAMPER/edit/main/README.md#camper-data) section and download the `CAMPER_blast.fa` and `CAMPER.hmm` files.
+See the above [CAMPER Data](https://github.com/WrightonLabCSU/CAMPER/edit/main/README.md#camper-data) section and download the `CAMPER_blast.faa` and `CAMPER.hmm` files.
 These can be run using blast, hmmsearch, or mmseqs2 searches of your data, for example:
 ```
-makeblastdb -in CAMPER_blast.fa -dbtype prot
+makeblastdb -in CAMPER_blast.faa -dbtype prot
-blastp -query my_genes.faa -db CAMPER_blast.fa -out BLAST_my_genes_CAMPER.txt -outfmt 6
+blastp -query my_genes.faa -db CAMPER_blast.faa -out BLAST_my_genes_CAMPER.txt -outfmt 6
 ```
 ```
 hmmsearch --tblout hmmsearch_my_genes_CAMPER.txt CAMPER.hmm my_genes.faa